NachoHernandez/sonal/README.md

 (Per)sonal has 3 main containers (classes):

-- fixed - The fixed class has a 960px width and all the columns inside this class are pixel based width.
+- fixed - The fixed class has a 960px width.

 ```HTML
 <div class="fixed">